 5- Go Diving

-There are many diving activities run by experienced operators no more than a 30-minute drive from Port Vila.
+Diving activities are run by experienced operators no more than a 30-minute drive from Port Vila.

-One of the most popular of Vanuatu’s diving sites is the President Coolidge dive, located off the island of Espiritu Santo.
+One of the most popular of Vanuatu’s diving sites is the President Coolidge Dive off the island of Espiritu Santo.

 The site houses a WWII troop ship once used as a luxury ocean liner which was sunk accidentally by a mine in 1942.